Asilvazavala/Asilvazavala/README.md

 # Hey there!
 Welcome 👋
 [![SVG Banners](https://github.com/Asilvazavala/Astro-Portfolio/blob/7fcf77151479c52282edafed91e84528c23ebfe5/public/opengraph.png)
 ## About me
-Professional in high-performance web design and development, specialized in TypeScript, React, and TailwindCSS.
-Love solving problems and facing challenges, with experience in JavaScript, TypeScript, React, TailwindCSS, Bootstrap, Angular, Next.js, Astro, Node.js, Express, PostgreSQL, Git & Github.
-Also have a degree in Information Technology Engineering.
+Professional in high-performance web design and development, specialized in JavaScript, React, and TailwindCSS.
+Also have a degree in Information Technology Engineering, live in Guanajuato, Mexico.
+I´m proactive, persevering and adaptable, have +8 years experience working as a technician performing maintenance on computer equipment and printers.
+Love solving problems and facing challenges besides soccer and videogames.
 ​

-😀 Looking for work
+😀 Looking for a job

 💪 Currently learning AWS